 JCs and LITs are not staff.
 They are included as campers in our calculation of camper-to-staff ratios.

 Camp Kodiak is located about 25 minutes northeast of Parry Sound, near the town of McKellar.
 We are on a 425 acre site with approximately 2 1/2 miles of waterfront on Moffat Lake.
 Our extensive indoor and outdoor facilities mean that the fun continues rain or shine.
-Our campers and staff are housed in bright, modern, log cabins overlooking the lake.
+Our campers and staff are housed in bright, lakeside, modern, log cabins.
 Every cabin has electricity, a full bathroom with a shower and a large deck overlooking the lake.
 Our medical staff are on duty at the Health Center at all times.

 Transportation to camp is by highway coach from Toronto.
 Parents who would prefer to drive their camper to camp are welcome to do so.
 Camp personnel are available to meet campers at the airport in Toronto and return them to the airport at the end of camp.
 There is no extra charge for this service.